-EXCALIBUR-Local senior men's society, has as its members men who have given leadership during their undergraduate days at M. S. C. New members are tapped at important all-college convocations.
+EXCALIBUR-Local senior men's society, has as its members men who have given leadership during their undergraduate days to M. S. C. New members are tapped at important all-college convocations.

-MORTAR BOARD-A national senior society for women, limits its membership to those who have taken a prominent part in extra-curricular activities and who have demonstrated leadership.
-Members are selected from the junior class at a college convocation.
+MORTAR BOARD - A national senior society for women, limits its membership to those who have taken a prominent part in extra-curricular activities and who are outstanding for leadership and character.
+Members are selected by the outgoing group and its advisers and are tapped at the annual May Morning Sing.